 Now that it’s available, the Pixel 4 XL is a great Galaxy Note 10 alternative.
 Sporting a big 6.3-inch 90 Hz Samsung-made AMOLED display, high-end specs, dual rear cameras and more.
 You’ll get updates first, can already enjoy Android 10, and get to try fancy new features before anyone else.
 You’ll love all the Google Assistant features, smart replies, call screening, and the Night Sight mode on the camera is magic.

-The phone has water-resistance, Google Pay instead of Samsung Pay, plenty of storage and solid cameras.
-And while the Note 10 does have more RAM, more than double the storage and more cameras, daily performance shouldn’t be too much different.
+The phone has water-resistance, Google Pay instead of Samsung Pay, 64 or 128GB of storage and solid cameras.
+And while the Note 10 does have more RAM, more than double the storage and more cameras, day-to-day performance shouldn’t be much different.
 Keep in mind that you’ll lose the microSD slot, so buy the 128GB model if you’re worried about storage in the long run.

 The Pixel 4 and Pixel 4 XL are available from every major carrier this year too, which is a big deal.
 Buy yours right here.
 You can use it on major carriers in the U.S. and on Google Fi.